actionshrimp/sicp-exercises/README.txt

 Some solutions to SICP exercises in the 'exercises' folder.

-Solutions to exercises which were studied at the London SICP study group dojos in the meetups folder, organized by meetup week.
+Solutions to exercises which were studied at the London SICP study group dojos in the meetup-dojos folder, organized by meetup week.